axeolotl69/stalactite/content/notes/psych/key studies.md

 - all participants were exposed to female version of AND, which was EST, and similar results were explained for het males but not as strongly for homo females
 - counter-balanced to control order effects **weaknesses:**
+- levels of AND and EST presented were much higher than the natural amount present in humans (questionable ecological validity)